winneon/docker-bittorrent/README.md

 Assuming the above prerequisites are met, run the following command.
 The container will restart on boot automatically.

-Replace `MAIN` with your desired web port, `PEER` with your desired incoming port, and `CONTENT` with an empty directory to store your content.
+Replace `MAIN` with your desired web port, `PEER` with your desired incoming port, `DHT` with your desired DHT port, and `CONTENT` with an empty directory to store your content.

 ```bash
 $ docker run --name bittorrent \